gofiber/template/.github/README.md

 import (
 	"github.com/gofiber/fiber"
-	// To use a template engine, import as shown below:
+	// To use a specific template engine, import as shown below:
 	// "github.com/gofiber/template/pug"
 	// "github.com/gofiber/template/mustache"
+	// etc..

 	// In this example we use the html template engine "github.com/gofiber/template/html"